danielsamuels/danielsamuels.github.io/_posts/2026-03-19-race-2-results.md

 ---
 Race 2 is done, and the young Kimi Antonelli has his first win in F1 - the youngest ever to do it.
 With the car he's got underneath him this season, it really was just a matter of time.
 The number of burnouts on his final lap was quite something - lucky he didn't bin it!

 How did our models do this week?
-To make it a bit more interesting, I've also included the predictions our team made, to see how we stack up.
+To make it a bit more interesting, I've also included the predictions our team made to see how we stack up.

 |                           | Hamilton | Hadjar | Alonso  | Sainz   | Most places gained | Score |
 | ------------------------- | -------- | ------ | ------- | ------- | ------------------ | ----- |